 But sometimes we find ourselves in the difficult position of a student in the lunch or breakfast line that does not have sufficient funds in their lunch account to pay for a meal.
 What can we do in these situations?

 If your school or district has 40 percent or more of your students eligible for free meals via direct certification, consider the Community Eligibility Provision (CEP) as a possible solution to the challenges related to collecting school meal funds.
 CEP can result in all students receiving a breakfast and lunch meal at no cost, thus eliminating the free/reduced-price/paid collection process.
-Districts/schools can apply for CEP this spring with the program starting in the 2014-15 school year.

 The U.S. Department of Agriculture (USDA) Food and Nutrition Service states that pricing policies for School Nutrition Programs are left to local discretion.
 Given that flexibility, it is important for districts/schools to use care and deliberation to develop well thought out meal policies that put the needs of students first.
-School food authorities need to clearly state how their school/district will extend credit for a student's meal or when to provide a nutritious alternate meal to a student in such circumstances.
+School food authorities (SFAs) need to clearly state how their school/district will extend credit for a student's meal or when to provide a nutritious alternate meal to a student in such circumstances.
 At no time should a meal policy target or shame students for financial considerations beyond their control.
 In every case, districts should exhaust all options to ensure students are not denied a nutritious meal.

 Across Minnesota, creative strategies are being used to address these issues, including funds established by the PTA or other school or community organizations that provide resources to pay for children who forget or lose their money.
 At a minimum, schools should ensure that parents are fully aware of the policy adopted for children who do not have their meal money.
 While we recognize that providing meals for students who come to school without money for meals may present the school/district with financial challenges, research has demonstrated that learning is negatively impacted when students are hungry.

 So, what can a district or school do?